liupeng89/CalligraphyEvaluationTool/README.md

 # CalligraphyEvaluationTool

-This tool is used to evaluate the Chinese calligraphy characters, including the overall structure and local strokes comparisons.
+Those tools are used to comparse the Chinese calligraphy, including the global features and stroke features comparisons.
+Because when people appreciate something, they first get a holistic impression(global features) and then go to details(strokes).

+## Image pre-process

+The image pre-process mainly contains image cropping, image binary, image inverting, de-noising, removeing background, etc.

 ## Overall structure of Chinese calligraphy characters evaluation.